Transform yourself from burned out to badass,

 I know what it's like to be an ambitious professional with high-performance goals.
 The struggle to prioritize yourself is real.

-Prior to coaching individuals in personal habit change, I was an organizational change management consultant for 20 years.
-With a PhD in Social & Cultural Studies and Statistical Modeling from UC Berkeley, my work focused on leadership, diversity, and measuring the impact of change initiatives.
+Prior to coaching individuals in personal habit change, I was an organizational consultant for 20 years.
+With a PhD in Statistical Modeling and Education from UC Berkeley, and a Master's Degree in Cognitive Development, my work focused on leadership, workforce development, and measuring the impact of change initiatives.

 Still want to know more about me?
-Check out the story of my personal transformation below.
+Check out my story below.

 Hi, I'm Kara